bmndc/nokia-leo/README.md

 - **[MAJOR]** Keypad frequently registering multiple or no keystrokes instead of a single-press, because of keypad design and keypress timeout interval being too short in `keyboard.gaiamobile.org`.
 [BananaHackers' guide on fixing the keypad speed](https://ivan-hc.github.io/bananahackers/fix-the-keypad-speed.html) may help
 - **[MAJOR]** A-GPS failing to lock your current position on 4G LTE, possibly due to interferences with TDD bands ⇒ workaround: change your A-GPS APN settings under *Settings, Mobile network & data, APN settings* or switch to 2G/3G for the phone to retrieve GPS information properly (Settings, Mobile network & data, Carrier - SIMx, Network type, 3G/2G).
 Might be major issue for those in the US where 2G/3G has been shut down.
 - **[MAJOR]** B2G takes up large chunk of memory, and RAM optimizations leading to the phone joining Doze deep sleep immediately and aggressive task killing after a few minutes, making opening or exiting apps horribly slow, and notifications—including incoming WhatsApp calls—being delayed.
-  - Wi-Fi hotspot feature will stop transmitting data packets with your other devices when you put the phone into sleep.
+  - Wi-Fi hotspot feature will stop transmitting data packets with your other devices when you put the phone into sleep. *As a workaround, you can have [a playlist of silent MP3s played in background](https://www.reddit.com/r/KaiOS/comments/15slovs/nokia_6300_4g_hotspot_drops_problem_workaround) to prevent the phone from Doze sleep.*
-  - *This can be mitigated by disabling the Low Memory Killer module on /boot, which we'll mention in [Manual patching with Android Image Kitchen](#manual-patching-with-android-image-kitchen) below.*
+  - *This can be permanently mitigated by modifying scripts in /boot to disable the Low Memory Killer module, which I'll mention in [Manual patching with Android Image Kitchen](#manual-patching-with-android-image-kitchen) below.*
 - On certain network providers where this phone isn't yet certified, such as Jio Reliance in India, you may [temporarily mute yourself on phone calls with VoLTE/VoWiFi enabled](https://www.reddit.com/r/KaiOS/comments/15g5vo6/nokia_6300_4g_phone_calls_not_working_properly/).
 Putting yourself on hold and off does ease the problem.
 - Normally, you can wake up the phone from sleep by either pressing the Power, Volume up or Volume down buttons, regardless of whether keyguard is in place or not.
 On this phone there are no volume buttons, but some of their functions, such as triggering boot modes or waking the phone up, are mapped to * and # keys respectively.
 This can be problematic as those keys are located close to the bottom edge of the phone and can be randomly mashed if you store the phone in your front pockets, leading to [unintended screenshots](https://www.reddit.com/r/KaiOS/comments/vjnz83/screenshotting_every_time_i_sit_down_or_pedal_my/).
 - If you forgot your lockscreen passcode (not SIM or Anti-Theft ones), you can bypass it by holding down the top Power button, then select *Memory Cleaner* and *Deep Memory Cleaning*.